BernardChan/Slack/assumptions.md

 - Assuming for `channel_leave()` that `InputError` is raised before `AccessError` in the case that the `channel_id` doesn't exist.
 - Assume that slackr owners are not part of every channel by default (e.g. if another member creates a channel, private OR public, then owner is NOT automatically added)
 - Assume that any data is not persistent between function calls for tests
+- Assume that AccessError is thrown when user is not authorised (token invalidated)